NNLisk/Automatic-plate-recognition-system/README.md

         - source venv/bin/activate

-+ Be inside the project folder and write into the teminal:
++ Be inside the project folder and write into the terminal:
     - pip install -r requirements.txt
     - python -m streamlit run ui/ui.py

-+ Ui will open in browser and you can test our models with the pictures in our project or your own.
++ UI will open in browser and you can test our models with the pictures in our project or your own.

 ## Project overview